 - discovering hidden gems (like gardens and artifacts) within the Market

-- learning about the history of the how Pike Place came to be
+- learning about the history of how Pike Place came to be

 - meeting the people and their stories behind the delicious small bites

-- tasting so many tasty items that you will have eaten at least a light lunch by the time you are through.
+- tasting so many yummy items that you will have eaten at least a light lunch by the time you are through.
 I was actually stuffed!

-- learning where our favorite places are so can go back for more the next day with your tour discount card
+- learning where your favorite places are so can go back for more the next day with your tour discount card

 Eat Seattle Chef-Guided Food Tour of Pike Place Market

 We met our tour guide, John, across from the Market at Seattle Coffee Works a few minutes before our 12:30pm tour.
 He introduced himself to the group, which was made up of 8 people (10 is the limit ensuring a personal experience).